A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Comparing U.S. Cities to Canadian Cities

 Retiring in Canada vs. the USA is a lot more similar than you may think, as the cultures easily intertwine with each other overall.
-Compared to some of Canada’s most prominent cities, there are many American counterparts that go hand in hand.
+In fact, many American counterparts go hand in hand with some of Canada’s most prominent cities.
 Here are a few examples.

 Chicago vs. Toronto